carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-objcopy.rst

 .. option:: --version, -V

-  Display the version of this program.
+ Display the version of the :program:`llvm-objcopy` executable.

 .. option:: @<FILE>

  Read command-line options and commands from response file `<FILE>`.

 COFF-SPECIFIC OPTIONS
 ---------------------